Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide (1).md

 |**ll vs. l**|traveling, leveling|travelling, levelling|
 |**e vs. ae**|encyclopedia|encyclopaedia|

 This is not an exhaustive list of the differences.
-When in doubt, check this website:[UK VS US SPELLING](http://www.tysto.com/2012/05/uk-vs-us-spelling/).
+When in doubt, check this website: [UK VS US SPELLING](http://www.tysto.com/2012/05/uk-vs-us-spelling/).

 ### Numbers